Empire Orders found in Pictures

 The Emperor Kojong awarded Yi Beom-Jin the Order of Taeguk, 2nd Class (Feb.
 25, 1901) and the Order of Taeguk, 1st Class (Mar.
 15, 1902).
 In 1963, the Republic of Korea awarded him a Presidential Citation and in 1991, he was awarded the Order of National Foundation, Patriot Class (4th Class).

 Yi Jun’s remains were exhumed on Sept.
 26, 1963 and transferred to South Korea.
 Since 1995, the former hotel De Jong, where he died, has become the Yi Jun Peace Museum, a private museum in his memory and dedicated to the promotion of peace.
-The museum was founded by a South Korean businessman Lee Kee-Hang and his wife Song Chang-ju.
+The museum was founded by a South Korean businessman Yi Kee-Hang and his wife Song Chang-ju.
 As far as I can determine, Yi Jun was not awarded any honors by the Korean Empire, but he was awarded the Order of Merit for National Foundation, 1st Class in 1962

 No Baek-rin 백린 (盧伯麟 1875 – 1926)